Westby celebrates completion of building projects

 Michaels expressed appreciation for each buildings’ leadership for adapting and making adjustments during construction.

-At the ceremony in Coon Valley Friday morning, fourth-grade students watched the event and teacher Rebecca Molledahl cut the ribbon.
+At the ceremony in Coon Valley, fourth-grade students watched the event and teacher Rebecca Molledahl cut the ribbon.

 The ceremony in Westby was held at the high school entrance in the afternoon.
 The high school choir sang the national anthem under the direction of Tara Lyons.
 Bob Bothe, high school principal, and Abby Leis, senior class president, cut the ribbon while all class officers stood behind them.